2020PB/police-brutality/reports/Oregon.md

 Footage from the evening of July 19th shows the initial push by federal officers to move protestors away from the Justice Center.
 In a 20 minute engagement beginning just before midnight, officers fired considerable tear gas, impact munitions (including pepper balls and rubber bullets) and flashbangs at protestors, pushing them into the park and down the street.
 Victims include protestors, Moms Against Police Brutality and journalists.
 One Mom Against Police Brutality tear-gassed the previous day was pregnant; it is unknown if she was present at this incident.

-tags: protestor, journalist, tear-gas, rubber-bullets, pepper-balls, shoot, flashbang
+tags: protestor, journalist, tear-gas, rubber-bullet, pepper-ball, shoot, stun-grenade

 id: or-portland-111